Got water damage? You need to act fast!

 Look at the colour of the water

 Not all water damage involves clean water.
-A backed up sewer or toilet for example can release black water that not only smells, but is also incredibly toxic and harmful particularly if you come into contact with it.
-If this is the case then call in a professional restoration company.
-They carry special equipment to deal with such situations.
-If on the other hand the water looks reasonably clean, then its generally safe to enter.
+A backed-up sewer or toilet, for example, can release black water that not only smells bad but is also incredibly toxic and harmful, particularly if you come into contact with it.
+If this is the case then call your plumber or a professional restoration company.
+They carry special equipment to deal with such overflowing sewage situations.

 Turn off the water at the mains

-Start the clean up process
+Start the cleanup process

 Ventilate and dry out

 A forgotten after-effect of water damage is mould.
-It's a living organism that if left to grow can cause serious respiratory heath problems, not to mention making a real mess of your walls and floors.
+Mould is a living organism that if left to grow can cause serious respiratory health problems, not to mention making a real mess of your walls and floors.